amoffat/HeimdaLLM/docs/source/attack_surface/sql.rst

 Mitigations
 ^^^^^^^^^^^

 HeimdaLLM does not allow ``*`` as a selectable column.
-It does, however, allow ``COUNT(*)``, since that is a very common way of counting rows, and it does not reveal any additional information when a required constraint is applied.
+It does, however, allow ``COUNT(*)``, since that is a very common way of counting rows, and it does not reveal any additional information when a :meth:`requester identity
+<validator.SQLConstraintValidator.requester_identities>` is also applied.

 Optional conditions
 -------------------

+When required conditions are defined, either as a :meth:`requester identity
+<validator.SQLConstraintValidator.requester_identities>`, or as some other
+:meth:`required constraint <validator.SQLConstraintValidator.required_constraints>`, an
-When required conditions are defined, either as a requester identity, or as some other required condition, an attacker may attempt to bypass the condition by coaxing the LLM to produce a query that includes the condition as part of an ``OR`` clause.
-For
+attacker may attempt to bypass the condition by coaxing the LLM to produce a query that includes the condition as part of an ``OR`` clause.
+For example:
-example:

 .. code-block:: sql